BjornBergdahl/THS/README.md

 ## License and Contributing

-Now, when we have turned in the project, we grant other rights for people for further development as per below.
+Now, when we have turned in the project, we grant some rights to people for further development as per below.

 The [MIT License](https://opensource.org/licenses/MIT)